Catemaco (municipality): The municipality

 The city of Catemaco is the local government for 258 communities, which cover a territory of 659.2km2.
 The municipality borders those of Mecayapan, Soteapan, Hueyapan de Ocampo and San Andrés Tuxtla, extending to the Gulf of Mexico in the north.
 The municipal government consists of a municipal president, a syndic and four representatives called regidors.

-The municipality is rural with a population density of 73.7 people per km2, and only the seat considered to be urban.
+The municipality is rural with a population density of 73.7 people per km^{2}, and only the seat considered to be urban.
 There a small community (297) of indigenous language speakers, mostly of Popoluca.
 Outside the seat, the main communities are Sontecomapan (pop.
 2,413), La Victoria (1,842), Zapoapan de Cabañas (1,382) and San Juan Seco de Valencia (1,237).

 The municipality has 166 schools that mostly serve students from the preschool to high school/vocational level with some adult and special education.
 There are fifteen libraries but a 17.1% illiteracy rate.

 The municipality has 204 km of major roadways, mostly state-maintained local highways.
 The most important road is Federal Highway 180, which connects the municipality primarily to San Andrés Tuxtla.
 There are no rail lines.